testfairy/docs/docs/01_Getting_Started/11_Testing_Reports.md

 All the statistics you need are gathered on one useful page.
 You can reach it through the **"Reports"** dropdown in your build menu.

-1. **Performance Statistics**

-	The **Performance Statistics** report is used to analyse the CPU and memory performance, as well as thread counts across different devices.
+1. **Performance Statistics**: used to analyse the CPU and memory performance, as well as thread counts across different devices.

-2. **Tester Statistics**

-	The **Tester Statistics** report is used to check how many times each of your testers used your app, and for how long.
+2. **Tester Statistics**: used to check how many times each of your testers used your app, and for how long.

-3. **Device Statistics**

-	The **Device Statistics** report is used to analyse the amount and duration of sessions on different devices.
+3. **Device Statistics**: used to analyse the amount and duration of sessions on different devices.